St Peter's Church North Hayling

 For information about graves, please click HERE to see Graveyard regulations applying to burials, graves, and cremated remains.

 The font, like the church, dates back to the 12th century.
-Near it is an oak chest which is also probably 12th-century.
+By the altar is an oak chest which is also probably 12th-century.

 There are two carvings of heraldic beasts on the chevron in the nave, of a yale and a griffin: these are thought to be 17th-century.